The basic geometry of Witt vectors, I: The affine case: Some general descent

 In this way, the objects of $\catb_S$ equipped with a pre-action of $T$ form a category.

 \emph{Actions.} Now let $R$ be a category object over $S$.
 An \emph{action} of $R$ on $X$ is defined to be a pre-action $\varphi$ of $R$ on $X$ such that the diagram

 and the diagram

 commute.
-Here, $\pr_1$ and $\pr_2$ denote the projections $RR\to R$ onto the first and second factors, and the arrows represented by equality signs are the canonical structure maps of the fibered category $\catb$ (notated $c_{f,g}$ in \cite{TDTE-I}, A.1.1(ii)).
-We will often use the following more succinct, if slightly abusive, expressions:
+Here, $\pr_1$ and $\pr_2$ denote the projections $RR\to R$ onto the first and second factors, and the morphisms represented by equality signs are the isomorphisms induced by the canonical structure maps $(g\circ f)^*\isomap f^*\circ g^*$ (notated $c_{f,g}$ in \cite{TDTE-I}, A.1.1(ii)) of the fibered category $\catb$ corresponding to the equalities